Building a diverse workforce

 Temporary Employment Register

-DMP sometimes has short-term (up to six months) contract opportunities available in a range of positions.
-If you are interested in working at DMP on a short term contract, register your interest by clicking on the link below.
+DMIRS sometimes has short-term (up to six months) contract opportunities available in a range of positions.
+If you are interested in working at DMIRS on a short term contract, register your interest by clicking on the link below.

 After lodging your resume, you will be contacted for an interview if a suitable vacancy becomes available which matches your skill set.
 It is important that you provide full details of your work experience in your resume so we are easily able to assess your suitability for short term vacancies.
 Please note for temporary positions you must be available at short notice.